Fran O'Sullivan: Power of the Five Eyes in Huawei ban

 Tweeted Burgess: "Thanks for sharing.
 In my business I've never seen anything 'fully isolated' ... " A week later Huawei was blocked in New Zealand.

-Clearly there is room for different interpretations from the AFR's account — which would appear to be the result of a well-placed leak from official sources.
+Clearly, there is room for different interpretations from the AFR's account — which would appear to be the result of a well-placed leak from official sources.
 But in the absence of dissenting comment from New Zealand's senior ministers, or the GCSB's DG Andrew Hampton, who earlier disavowed the Huawei block here was a direct result of a Five Eyes agenda, the resultant picture is unclear.
 Perhaps deliberately so.

 Burgess has also claimed that electricity grid, water supplies and other critical infrastructure could not be adequately protected if "high-risk vendors" were allowed to build Australia's 5G networks.

-With Huawei there has been suspicion that in the event of conflict, Beijing would simply ask the company to use its "ears" (which Huawei denies) to China's advantage.
+With Huawei, there has been suspicion that in the event of conflict, Beijing would simply ask the company to use its "ears" (which Huawei denies) to China's advantage.

 Subsequent news stories have revealed how the Five Eyes push has now expanded, with varying success, to include Japan and Germany as part of a Chinese containment strategy.